D-1. Advising and Counseling

 The Writing Center

-The Writing Center, located in Knobview, with an additional location in the Library during the fall and spring semesters, helps students at all levels to develop skills in writing for all disciplines.
+The Writing Center, located in the Library, room 330, helps students at all levels to develop skills in writing for all disciplines.
 Its secondary function is to support instructors by providing a staffed computer laboratory for writing instruction and by supplying materials and suggestions for teaching specific writing skills.
 It includes computer stations for scheduled instructional sessions and for use by individual students during drop-in consulting hours.
 Additional information is available on the Writing Center’s website.